relativitydev/relativity-api-documentation/README.md

 ## Maintainers

-This repository is owned by the [Eventing & API Enablement Team](https://einstein.kcura.com/x/P7HCH).
-Please send any issues or feature requests to <help-eventing-messaging@relativity.com>
+This repository is maintained by [Eventing & API Enablement](https://einstein.kcura.com/x/P7HCH).
+Feel free to reach out to our team at [#help-eventing-and-api-enablement](https://kcura-pd.slack.com/archives/C03CQV3DKLY) for any questions or requests.